 We also have monthly ‘show and tell’ opportunities for the different departments at Inpsire to reflect on projects they have done, what they liked about it and what they could improve on.

 Other examples include project closes and retro events where we reflect on past projects and use the ’stop, start, continue‘ retrospective.
 We discuss what is no longer working (stop), what is working well (continue) and what new ideas or methods we could bring to the table the next time around (start).

 Once again, the possibilities to celebrate are endless and will be unique to your organisation.
 Think about what opportunities currently exist, to celebrate learning and what you could incorporate in the future.

 Learning is something that can sometimes be quite difficult and uncomfortable.
 Failure is an inevitability, but gives us a platform to adjust and enhance our approach to something.
 Learning is not about perfection, but actually about incremental growth, achieved through a continuous pattern of try, fail, optimise and succeed.

 You have taken the first step by reading this article and are one step closer to successfully embedding learning in your organisation.
 The challenge now is to go out and put this knowledge into action.
 Your employees will thank you for it.

-Check out this free module to see 10 ways you can lift your game!
+Check out this free module to help you lift your game!